mikeclement/teensy_stuff/README.md

 # Teensy Stuff

-An accumulation of headers, libraries, make files, and so on for writing software for the Teensy 3.2 microcontroller dev board.
+An accumulation of headers, libraries, make files, and so on for writing software for the Teensy 3.2 microcontroller dev board *without* requiring a Teensyduino dev environment.

 ## Prerequisites